ashrafulhaque89/myhome.ie/README.md

 Working demo in Azure : https://myhome-ie.azurewebsites.net/api/home
 ---
-Working demon in Docker Container : https://myhome-ie.herokuapp.com/api/home
+Working demo in Docker Container : https://myhome-ie.herokuapp.com/api/home
 ---

 To test the API using Swagger simply type "dotnet watch run" from the API directory and you will be redirected to the Swagger UI!